Raiffeisen banker cleared at insider dealing trial

-VIENNA (Reuters) - An Austrian court has cleared a senior Raiffeisen banker of insider trading charges linked to the 2010 merger that created Raiffeisen Bank International.
+VIENNA, Oct 7 (Reuters) - An Austrian court has cleared a senior Raiffeisen banker of insider trading charges linked to the 2010 merger that created Raiffeisen Bank International .

 Prosecutors had accused Manfred Url, now head of Raiffeisen’s building society, of exploiting knowledge he gained in November 2009 of a potential merger of parent Raiffeisen Zentralbank with its Raiffeisen International arm.